Dagzz/beeBoard-api/README.md

-# beeBoard-api
+# Bee Board API

-🐝The core backend for BeeBoard, a collaborative platform for developers to share notes and discussions.
-It handles authentication, notes, comments, and real-time interactions via a RESTful API. 🛠️ Tech: Laravel, MySQL, REST API, Domain Driven Design
+Description:
+🛠️ The backend API for BeeBoard, built with Laravel and MySQL.
+This API manages user authentication, notes, comments, and discussions, providing a structured and secure RESTful interface for the frontend and desktop applications.

+Tech Stack:
+🔹 Laravel (Backend)
+🔹 MySQL (Database)
+🔹 REST API
+🔹 Domain Driven Design

+📌 This repository serves as the core data hub for BeeBoard, ensuring seamless communication between services.